vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ## Stove

-A stove can be made smarter with simple automations that can activate the ventilation or warn you of too much bad air.
+A stove can be made smarter with automations that can activate the ventilation or warn you of too much bad air.

 <img src="/esphome/orcon_images/stove.jpg" alt="stove temperature sensor" width="200px" {{margin}}>